 What’s Faster, Invisalign or Braces?

 Of course, each orthodontic treatment has its set of pros and cons.
 Focusing on which treatment option works faster might not be the best way to see whether Invisalign aligners are a better fit for your child than metal braces are.
-You might need to consider what food restrictions your child could have on either treatment option.
-Or perhaps how often they’ll need to clean up.
-Which is quicker shouldn’t be the main consideration.
+You might need to consider what food restrictions your child could have with either treatment option.
+Or perhaps their personal preferences when it comes to their physical appearance.
+So, which is quicker shouldn’t be the main consideration.

 Braces or Invisalign?